Making-Updates/DSW-second-semester-project/README.md

 ## Screen Flows

-Our application requires users to log in before they can use the app.
+Our application requires users to log in before they can use certain functions in the app.
 They will be redirected to the Login Page if they are not logged in.

 On the Login Page users can either log in, go to the Register Page.